hmchou56/centra8/hackathon2017/welcome.md

 ## The Hackathon Focus

-We will welcome any hack focused on collecting or analysing data from Smart Cities.
+We will welcome any hack focused on collecting or analyzing data from Smart Cities.
 Below are some examples from three cities: [Chicago](https://data.cityofchicago.org/), [Gainesville](https://data.cityofgainesville.org/), and [Taipei](http://data.taipei/), Taiwan.
 Each city has a public data portal that